kubedb/cli/docs/guides/elasticsearch/search-guard/configuration.md

 Here,

-- 'admin' user password : `admin-password`
+- `admin` user password : `admin-password`
-- 'readall' user password : `readall-password`
+- `readall` user password : `readall-password`

-This following template file is used to substitute secret for internal user.
+This following template file is used to substitute password for internal user.

 ```yaml
 admin: